 "The talks are stalled right now," Republican Senator Richard Shelby told "Fox News Sunday" after a dispute over immigrant detentions.
 He said he hoped negotiators would return to the table soon.

-Efforts to resolve an impasse over border security funding extended into the weekend as a special congressional negotiating panel aimed to reach a deal by Monday, lawmakers and aides said.
+Efforts in the U.S. Congress to resolve an impasse over border security funding intensified Friday and extended into the weekend as a special negotiating panel aimed to come to a deal by Monday, lawmakers and aides said.

 One sticking point has been Democrats' demands for funding fewer detention beds for people detained by U.S. Immigration and Customs Enforcement (ICE) than the Trump administration seeks.
 Republicans want to increase the number as part of their drive to speed immigrant deportations.

 Shelby said talks were suspended over the issue but he hoped negotiators would come back to the table soon."I am hoping we can get off the dime later in the day or the morning," he said.
 "We have some problems with the Democrats dealing with ICE detaining criminals ...
 They want a cap on them.
 We don't want a cap on that."